christianalfoni/impact/docs/giving-up-react.md

 }
 ```

-If this component reconciles during the timeout, due to `count` being increased, the log will still show `0`.
-I know it is a silly example, but the point is that hooks disrupted our intuition on how code executes and it is an additional mental overhead to the simplicity of `(state) => ui`.
+If this component reconciles during the timeout, due to `count` being increased, the log will still show `0` from the first reconciliation.
+I know it is a silly example, but the point is that hooks disrupted our intuition on how code executes in a component.
+It creates a mental overhead to the simplicity of `(state) => ui`.

 ## Making it faster